Police Department - Patrol

 The Patrol Division is supervised by the Deputy Chief and is responsible for prompt, competent response in all emergency situations as well as effective first response and follow-up investigation of all criminal and traffic violations.

-A total of 13 uniformed Corporals and Officers are assigned to the division.
+A total of 12 uniformed Officers are assigned to the division.
 Four teams, each led by a Sergeant, work 12 hour shifts and rotate every two months to provide 24-hour coverage.
 In addition, patrol division officers have further assignments such as the Community School Resource Officer Program, Mt.
 Bike Patrol Unit and Canine Handler.

 - School Resource Officer